Quadratic matrix inequalities with applications to data-based control: Matrix versions of Finsler's lemma and Yakubovich's S-lemma

 \begin{lemma}[Strict S-lemma] Let $M,N \in \mathbb{S}^n$ and suppose that $N$ has at least one positive eigenvalue.
 Then $x^\top M x > 0$ for all nonzero $x\in \mathbb{R}^n$ satisfying $x^\top N x \geq 0$ if and only if there exists a real number $\alpha \geq 0$ such that $M-\alpha N > 0$. \end{lemma}

-Finally, we recall Finsler's lemma \cite{Finsler1936} which involves an \emph{equality constraint} $x^\top N x = 0$.
+The strict S-lemma has also been generalized \cite{Iwasaki2000} from the set $\set{\alpha N}{\alpha \geq 0}$ of multiplier matrices to a more general set satisfying the so-called \emph{losslessness} property.
+Finally, we recall Finsler's lemma \cite{Finsler1936} which involves an \emph{equality} $x^\top N x = 0$.
 We state the result for a strict inequality on $x^\top Mx$.
 We note that also a non-strict version of the result exists (see e.g., \cite{Zi-zong2010}), but this will not be used in this paper.

 \begin{lemma}[Finsler's lemma] Let $M,N \in \mathbb{S}^n$.
 Then $x^\top M x > 0$ for all nonzero $x\in \mathbb{R}^n$ satisfying $x^\top N x = 0$ if and only if there exists a real number $\alpha \in \mathbb{R}$ such that $M-\alpha N > 0$. \end{lemma}